 - Failure to inform plaintiff he suffered an atrioventricular block, a left bundle branch block, and inferolateral ischemia

 - Failure to conduct cardiac catheterization

 - Survival Action

 If you or a loved one have suffered a permanent injury or death due to the negligence of a doctor or hospital staff, Miller & Zois can help you.
 We have a long history of obtaining large verdicts and settlements in medical malpractice cases.
 Get a free online case review or call us today to speak to a medical malpractice attorney at 800-553-8082.More Malpractice Claim Information

 - So many medical malpractice lawsuits in Maryland involve the failure to diagnose a heart attack.
-The preceding link talks about these cases and give a laundry list of other failure to diagnose a cardiac event cases that have been filed in Maryland.
+The preceding link talks about these cases and gives a laundry list of failure to diagnose a cardiac event case that have been filed in Maryland.
 We also list sample settlements and verdicts in these cases.

 - A surgical malpractice case filed against University of Maryland Medical Center in February 2016

 - Another surgical malpractice case regarding a kidney surgery filed against University of Maryland Medical System in 2016